 No you don’t need to take any action.
-You can see your pending bonus on your dashboard along with your Lifetime ISA, and you will receive an email once it arrives in your account.
+You can see your pending bonus on your dashboard alongside your Lifetime ISA pot.

 Your bonus will be paid directly into your Lifetime ISA account.
 We’ll then invest the new funds automatically in line with your selected risk level on your Lifetime ISA pot.
-This will happen within two working days of the bonus arriving.
+The investment will take place through the next investment cycle.

-No. Lifetime ISAs are tax-free savings accounts, which means you will not have to pay any capital gains tax, dividend tax or income tax on the money inside them - including the 25% government bonus.
+No. You will not have to pay any capital gains tax, dividend tax or income tax on the money inside them - including the 25% government bonus.

-If you want to make a payment to your Lifetime ISA in the new tax year, just click the green “Pay in” button on your pot.
+If you want to make a payment to your Lifetime ISA, just click the green “Pay in” button on your pot.
 You can pay-in using the debit card stored on your account or by adding a new debit card.

 If you’ve set up auto-fill, it’s important that you review your ISA settings before the end of the tax year.
 For those customers with a Lifetime ISA we would recommend that you turn off auto-fill and manage the initial ISA subscriptions manually in the new tax year.
 This way you can make sure new funds you pay in, or non-ISA wrapped funds already in your account are ISA wrapped correctly.

 Once you’ve had your offer accepted you can instruct your solicitor to contact Nutmeg.
 Then we’ll organise for the funds to be transferred to them and used for your house purchase.
-Remember: You need to have held your Lifetime ISA for 12 months before you can use the money to purchase a property.
+Remember, it must be at least 12 months since the first contribution was made to your Lifetime ISA before you can withdraw funds from it to buy your first home.

 You can have a Help to Buy ISA and a Lifetime ISA.
 However, you can only use the bonus from one of them towards buying a home.